What You Want vs What You Really Need…

 Are You on the Level?

 Watch out for table tops that are warped.
 Put your eye at table height from all sides of the table and look for any bending or warping which can affect the bounce of the ball.
-A 1 meter or 1 yard long spirit level can be very handy for assessing whether the table surface is not flat.
+A 1 meter or 1 yard long spirit level can be very handy for assessing whether the playing surface is not flat.

 No, not the old TV show – or the newer one either.
 Look for a net with attachments that have a soft covering where they grip the table – so that you don’t scratch the finish unnecessarily.
 You could probably put some sticky felt on the net clamps if you had to.
 Also make sure that the clamps that are used by the net don’t dig into the surface or the underside of the table.
 And of course, don’t drag the net clamps when taking the net off or putting it on!

 Make sure that the finish on the table is smooth and even, with no patches or rough spots.
 Look for any rough edges on the top and sides that could cut you if you accidentally grazed a part of your body along it.
 And bring a ruler with you to test the height of the bounce – remember that according to the Laws of Table Tennis, the ball should bounce about 23cm when a standard ball is dropped on it from a height of 30cm.
 And no, bouncing 24cm high in some places and 22cm high in others doesn’t average out!